Spectral triples from stationary Bratteli diagrams: The spectral triple associated with a stationary Bratteli diagram

 The number of paths of length $n$ starting from $v$ and ending in $w$ is then ${A^n}_{vw}$.
 We require that $A$ is {\em primitive}: \(\exists N \in \NM, \, \forall v,w, \, A^N_{vw}>0\).
+(For the graph $\Gg$, this means that for any two vertices $v,w$, there is at least one oriented paths of length $N$ from $v$ to $w$; for the graph $\Gg^N$ this means that for any two vertice $v,w$, there is at least one oriented edge from $v$ to $w$.)
 Under this assumption, $A$ has a non-degenerate positive eigenvalue $\pf$ which is strictly larger than the modulus of any other eigenvalue.
 This is the Perron-Frobenius eigenvalue of $A$.
 Let us denote by $L$ and $R$ the left and right Perron-Frobenius eigenvectors of $A$ ({\it i.e.}\ associated with $\pf$), normalized so that

 Let us also write the minimal polynomial of $A$ as \(\mu_A(\lambda)=\Pi_{k=1}^p (\lambda-\lambda_k)^{m_k}\) with $\lambda_1=\pf, m_1=1$.
-Then from the Jordan decomposition of $A$ one can compute the asymptotics of the powers of $A$ as follows:
+Then from the Jordan decomposition of $A$ one can compute the asymptotics of the powers of $A$ as follows \cite{HJ94}:

-where $P^{(ij)}_k$ is a polynomial of degree $m_k -1$ if $n\ge m_k$, and of degree less than $m_k-1$ if $n<m_k$.
+where $P^{(ij)}_k$ is a polynomial of degree $m_k$ if $n\ge m_k$, and of degree less than $m_k$ if $n<m_k$.

 Let $M_j$ be the algebraic multiplicity of the $j$-th eigenvalue of $A$ (hence $M_1=1$).
 Let $R^{j,l}$, for $1\le j \le p$ and $1\le l \le M_j$, be a basis of (right) eigenvectors of $A$: \(AR^{j,l} = \lambda_j R^{j,l}\).
 Let also $L^{j,l}$ be a basis of left eigenvectors of $A$ normalized so that \(R^{j,l} \cdot L^{j',l'}=\delta_{jj'} \delta_{ll'}\).
 So $R^{1,1}=R$ and $L^{1,1}=L$ as defined in equation~\eqref{eq-An}.
 For $1\le j \le p$, let us define